Abhay and Rani Bang: Reduction in infant mortality rate

+The Home Based Neonatal Care (HBNC) model developed by Bang has resulted in a reduction in infant mortality in the study villages of Gadchiroli.
+The home-based neonatal care interventions developed at SEARCH ignited worldwide interest and research on preventing neonatal deaths in high-mortality, resource-constrained settings.
+Today, based on Bang's Gadchiroli model, over 800,000 village women in India have been trained by the government under the ASHA program.

-India has incorporated this model in 12th national five-year plan to reduce infant mortality.
-This field trial showed that newborn care can be brought out of the confines of big hospitals and high tech units and be so simplified that it can be provided in any village in any home.
-After this research the global newborn care has never been the same.
-This approach, which brought down the infant mortality rate in rural Gadchiroli from 121 per 1000 live births to 30, was honoured by The Lancet in 2005 as one of the Vintage Papers.
-The editor and the historian of the journal considered Bang's paper on newborn care to be one of the milestone ones published in 180 years.
+India has incorporated this model in their 12th national five-year plan to reduce infant mortality.
+This approach, which brought down the infant mortality rate in rural Gadchiroli from 121 per 1,000 live births to 30, was honored by The Lancet in 2005 as one of the Vintage Papers.
 This approach was incorporated in the national program by the Government of India and was accepted by the WHO, UNICEF and USAID for reducing newborn mortality in developing countries.

 In May 2017, the High Court of Bombay invited Abhay Bang to provide suggestions about how to reduce child mortality and malnutrition in the state of Maharashtra.
 The High Court accepted the suggestions made by Abhay Bang and directed the state government to incorporate the recommendations in its policy decisions and take appropriate actions.

 Liquor ban in Gadchiroli district

-Abhay and Rani Bang were the driving force for the ban in Gadchiroli district.
-Gadchiroli is the first district in Maharashtra where liquor is banned due to demand by the public.
-In 1990, the couple raised a movement for liquor ban in Gadchiroli district.
-Bang made the people of Gadchiroli aware about ill effects of alcohol, which led to demand from people to ban alcohol in Gadchiroli.
+Abhay and Rani Bang were the driving force for the liquor ban in Gadchiroli district.
+Gadchiroli is the first district in Maharashtra where liquor has been banned due to public demand.
+The Bangs initiated a liquor ban campaign in 1990 by informing residents about the negative health effects of alcohol consumption.
 The movement resulted in liquor ban in the district in 1992, being the first example in India of liquor ban due to public demand.

 In May 2012, Abhay Bang was a member of a panel to study a possible liquor ban in Chandrapur district.
-He advocates the need for an alcohol- and tobacco-free society since, per the Global Burden of Diseases 2015, alcohol and tobacco are two of the top ten causes of death and disease in India.
-Abhay Bang is developing a multi-pronged approach named "Muktipath" in the district of Gadchiroli to reduce the prevalence of alcohol and tobacco consumption there.
+He advocates the need for an alcohol- and tobacco-free society since, per the 2015 Global Burden of Diseases, alcohol and tobacco are two of the top ten causes of death and disease in India.
+Abhay Bang is developing a multi-pronged approach named Muktipath in the district of Gadchiroli to reduce the prevalence of alcohol and tobacco consumption there.
 He also welcomed the Supreme Court of India's ban on liquor shops on state and national highways.